doxout/stractory/README.md

 These are ballpark figures on what to expect.

-Local machine: Core i5-2450M @ 2.5GHz with 4GB RAM (with 4 workers)
+Local machine: Core i5-2450M @ 2.5GHz with 4GB RAM (with 1 worker)

+any actor type
+  * creates: 600 creates/s (700 with 4 workers)
+  * connects: 250 conn/s (550 with 4 workers)
 dnode actor, messages with callback and string
-  * creates: 770 creates/s
-  * connects: 540 conn/s
-  * message exchange: 9000 msg/s
+  * message exchange: 11,000 msg/s

-raw echo actor, json messages (parse/stringify)
+eventemitter actor, pure json messages
-  * creates: 870 creates/s
-  * connects: 750 conn/s
-  * message exchange: 75000 msg/s
+  * message exchange: 40,000 msg/s

 For more info look at test\_factory.js